 Each February, since 1976, our county has celebrated the contributions and achievements of African Americans with Black History Month.
 This month-long look into the history of Black Americans and the legacy that they have left behind is something I look forward to each year.
 The nationwide acknowledgment of my people feels like a small taste of vindication and validation and is something I think we can display all year long.

 On February 1st, suddenly our commercials, window displays, and google banners will showcase some historical Black faces.
 You may hear the words of Maya Angelou in a commercial, quotes from brilliant minds like James Baldwin or Malcolm X on your Twitter feed, and displays in stores highlighting black brands.
 Don’t get me wrong, I love to see these familiar faces from my community but, there are so many more influential, significant, and memorable African Americans we can celebrate.
-So many names have been forgotten in history and I want to change that this year, I’m about to put you on.
+So many names have been forgotten in history and I want to change that this year.
 Let’s take a look at three Black women in history and one that is currently doing big things!

 I’m going to start with one of my favorite women in history, Mary “Stagecoach” Fields.
 Mary was the first African American mail carrier in the United States.
 Born into slavery around 1832, Mary was freed with the Emancipation Proclamation in 1865.
 She began her job with the Postal Service in Montana at the ripe age of 60 and never missed a day of work.
 Ever.
 She loaded up her horses, rain or shine or snow.
 And if the snow was too deep for the horses, she would load up her bags, lace-up her snowshoes, and do the deliveries herself.
 She’s the epitome of “boss babe”.